School of Nursing

 • Promote the development of leadership qualities, and

-• Develop undergraduate nursing student's scholarship abilities.
+• Develop undergraduate nursing students' scholarship abilities.

-Eligibility requirements for the student include:
+Eligibility requirements for students include:

 2. Submission of a completed MUSES Program application.